Why We Wear Purple

 Clemson, formally founded as Clemson Agricultural College in November 1889, was originally a military school, reflecting a belief at the time that a military atmosphere produced the highest academic excellence.
 Beginning with the first graduating class of 1896, more than 10,000 Clemson men and women have served in the armed forces.
 Throughout the decades, Clemson’s military heritage has remained, even as the university transitioned to a coeducational civilian institution in 1955.

-Saturday’s game against Louisville was Clemson’s 29th Military Appreciation Day.
+Saturday’s game against Georgia Tech will be Clemson’s 30th Military Appreciation Day.
 The history of the special day dates to 1994 when Clemson had a special flyover for the Clemson vs. Georgia Tech game on Nov.
 12, just one day after Veterans Day.
 The flyover of four F-16s from Shaw Air Force Base during pregame was the highlight of the celebration that day.

 Clemson has celebrated its military history every year during games held in November or when Clemson plays host to a school with its own military heritage.
 The Tigers don purple uniforms for the Military Appreciation Day game in reverence to the Purple Heart, the oldest United States military decoration.